ERP — NetSuite, SAP, Oracle, Dynamics

 JSON export preserves the full nested structure of the data including geofence metadata, asset category, and event types.
 JSON is useful for direct programmatic ingestion into scripts, data warehouses, and custom integrations.

-CMMS (Maximo, eMaint, Fiix, UpKeep): AirTag location feeds into the asset location attribute to support PM scheduling (locate asset for scheduled maintenance without floor-walking), and into work order asset linkage (technician dispatched to the current asset location).
+Feed AirTag location into the asset location attribute to support PM scheduling (locate asset for maintenance without floor-walking), and into work order asset linkage so technicians get dispatched to the current location.

 TagLogger's API provides programmatic access to the same data shown in the web UI.
 Authentication is API-key-based, scoped per workspace.
 Common endpoints: list AirTags, get latest location for an AirTag, get location history for an AirTag over a time range, list geofences and geofence events, get asset metadata.